Do you want to know more about core web vitals?

 LCP refers to how long your page takes to load from a user’s point of view.

-All these tools will give you useful insights on how to improve the core web vitals of your site.
+All these tools will give you useful insights on improving your site’s core web vitals.

 Now, Google says that you should aim at loading your LCP below 2,5 seconds:

 So, for example, I did an audit of my featured snippets article.
 The results were pretty good: